History of the Jews in Indonesia: Israelitische Gemeente Soerabaia

+Despite their purchase of a new synagogue, Jewish community in Surabaya never again reached their 1930s numbers and continued to decline in the 1950s.
+The congregation embraced Zionism and the newly independent state of Israel and flew Israeli flags at the opening of the building.
+At first there was not a local rabbi to take up a position in the synagogue; eventually Ezra Meir, a rabbi of Iraqi descent living in Singapore, was recruited to take up the role.

+International and national events negatively affected the IGS and drove waves of emigration to Israel, the United States, Australia and the Netherlands throughout the 1950s.
+The Sinai War, Israel, the United Kingdom and France attacked Egypt to seize the Suez Canal, led to increased hostility against the Jewish community in Indonesia.
+However, the true end of a vibrant Jewish community in Indonesia and the steepest decline in IGS membership came about as a result of the Dutch-Indonesian dispute over Western New Guinea, which led to measures against "Dutch" people living in Indonesia and the nationalization of the property of many foreign nationals, including Dutch Jews.
+The membership of IGS dwindled to around 100–150 by 1959, and to only 10 or so by the twenty-first century.
+During that period of decline the IGS nonetheless remained the most viable Jewish congregation in the country; the Jakarta congregation essentially merged with it and the Surabaya synagogue remained the only one in operation.

+Despite the emigration of many adherents, the IGS is still considered to exist among a small community of descendants of the original group in the twenty-first century.
+Despite the Buildings status as a "protected heritage building" The synagogue itself was sold and demolished in 2013, causing complaints from the remaining community members.

 Population

 Assimilation and population changes

 The social and cultural characteristics of Indonesia contributed to assimilation.
 Most Indonesian Jews changed their names to Indonesian names.
 Jews were obliged to change their names and beliefs.
-Later Chinese Indonesians were forced to change their names as well, but they are still allowed to practice Buddhism in Indonesia.
+Later Chinese Indonesians were forced to change their names as well, but they were still allowed to practice Buddhism in Indonesia.

 Religion in Indonesia is regulated by the government.
 Indonesian Jews face the challenge of declaring a religion on their government ID cards called KTP (Kartu Tanda Penduduk).
-Every citizen over the age of 17 must carry a KTP, which includes the holder's religion and Indonesia only recognizes six religions, none of which is Judaism.
+Every citizen over the age of 17 must carry a KTP, which includes the holder's religion.
+Indonesia only recognizes six religions, none of which are Judaism.
 Reportedly, many Jews who have registered a religion have registered as Christians.

 An estimated 20,000 descendants of Jews still live in Indonesia, though many are losing their historical identity.
-Since most Indonesian Jews are actually Jews from Southern Europe and Middle East Area, the languages spoken by them include Indonesian, Malay, Arabic, Hebrew, Portuguese and Spanish.
+Since most Indonesian Jews are actually Jews from Southern Europe and the Middle East Area, the languages spoken by them include Indonesian, Malay, Arabic, Hebrew, Portuguese and Spanish.